BIOL275-MSUM/BIOL275-MSUM.github.io/lab-3.md

 ```

 Notice that the output in the console indicates the object is a tibble (a tidyverse name for a table of data) with 88 observations (rows) and 2 variables (columns).

-Each row represents a sample unit, or person.
-Thus the sample size is 88.

-The variables are:

--   **person**. a number from 1 to 88 identifying which person the data pertains to.
-While this variable contains a number, it is incorrect to call it a numeric variable.
-The number was not measured, and it cannot have mathematical functions applied to it such as calculating the mean.
-The value is really no different than a person's name, which would consist of text.
-Therefore it is best to consider person a *categorical* variable.

--   **activity**. the person's activity at the time they were attacked and killed.
-This is a *categorical* variable with a discrete number of possible values.

-For our purposes, the only variable of interest is activity.
-We will not use the person variable.

 You can view a list of distinct values taken by a categorical variable by using the `distinct()` function, which returns a table of distinct values taken by the variable.
 The first argument to the function is the name of the data, the second argument is the name of the variable: